OpenGHz/Imitate-All/README.md

 ### Check Task Configurations

 Policy inference requires the same configuration file as used for training, and the parameters of the inference part need to be adjusted.
 This mainly includes modify the `environment_maker` funtion and the `TASK_CONFIG_DEFAULT["eval"]` dictionary.
-Mainly used parameters are explained as follows
+Mainly used parameters are explained as follows:

 - `robot_num`: The number of the robot, 1 for single Play, TOK and MMK, 2 for dual Plays.
 - `joint_num`: The number of the joint for each PlayV2.x robot.